biomejs/website/src/content/docs/linter/rules/no-confusing-labels.md

 Labeled statements in JavaScript are used in conjunction with `break` and `continue` to control flow around multiple loops.
 Their use for other statements is suspicious and unfamiliar.

+The rule ignores reactive Svelte statements in Svelte components.

 ## Examples

 ### Invalid